 1. Introduction

-As a national strategy of China, the development of the Guangdong-Hong Kong-Macao Greater Bay Area emphasizes the cooperation between the three regions in various respects, such as the delivery of major public projects (Huang et al., 2018).
+China is experiencing the rapid development of major public projects throughout the country and the Guangdong-Hong Kong-Macao Greater Bay Area is no exception.As a national strategy of China, the development of the Guangdong-Hong Kong-Macao Greater Bay Area emphasizes the cooperation between the three regions in various respects, such as the delivery of major public projects (Huang et al., 2018).
 Projects of this type are constructed with an area of more than 20,000 m2 and for office, commercial, tourism, science, education, culture, hygiene, and communication as well as transportation use (Ling et al., 2014).
-Brookes and Locatelli (2015) list their features as large investment commitment, vast complexity (especially in organizational terms), and having a long-lasting impact on the economy, the environment, and society.
+Brookes and Locatelli (2015) list their features as large investment commitment, vast complexity (especially in organizational terms), and having a long-lasting impact on the regional economy, the environment, and society.

-China is experiencing the rapid development of major public projects throughout the country and the Guangdong-Hong Kong-Macao Greater Bay Area is no exception.
-Despite this, the relatively low level of project sustainability has been subject to some criticism by the community.
-Such recent controversial cases as the Guangzhou waste-to-energy power plant project and the Guangzhou-Shenzhen-Hong Kong high-speed rail project have even further escalated the dissatisfaction of project stakeholders over the economic, social, and environmental issues involved.
-This is increasing the pressure to incorporate the concept of sustainability throughout the project lifecycle, making it important to have a better understanding the perceptions of affected groups in Guangdong province, Hong Kong, and Macao, of the various sustainability objectives needed.
+Despite of the large impact of infrastructure projects in the Guangdong-Hong Kong-Macao Greater Bay Areaas expected by Brookes and Locatelli (2015),, the relatively low level of project sustainability has been subject to some criticism by the community.
+Such recent controversial cases as the Guangzhou waste-to-energy power plant project and the Guangzhou-Shenzhen-Hong Kong high-speed rail project have even further escalated the dissatisfaction of project stakeholders over the economic, social, and environmental issues.
+This has increased the pressure to incorporate the concept of sustainability throughout the project lifecycle, making it important to have a better understanding the perceptions of affected groups in Guangdong province, Hong Kong, and Macao..

-In response, this study first compiled a list from the literature of the sustainability concerns associated with major public projects from their economic-social-environmental implications.
-The relevant Guangdong-Hong Kong-Macao Greater Bay Area groups were then identified and their influencing levels quantified by interviews.
-The various sustainability objectives were next evaluated from a multi-stakeholder perspective by a questionnaire survey in the three different geographical areas.
+To address the multiple sustainability objectives raised from the mega infrastructure project in the Guangdong-Hong Kong-Macao Greater Bay Area , this study first compiled a list from the literature in terms of the sustainability concerns associated with major public projects from their economic-social-environmental implications.
+The relevant Guangdong-Hong Kong-Macao Greater Bay Area groups were then identified and their influencing levels were quantified through interviews.
+The various sustainability objectives were then evaluated from a multi-stakeholder perspective by a questionnaire survey from these three different geographical areas.
 The results were then validated by experts purposively selected in the last phase of the work.
 The study’s findings contribute to both the government and construction industry at large in delivering economically, socially, and environmentally sustainable major public projects in the Bay Area and China as a whole.

-2. Sustainability Objectives of Major Public Projects
+2. Literature review